yourpwnguy/refine/README.md

 https://twitter.com
 ```

-2) Using `refine` to read from file1 and write to file2:
+2) Using `refine` to read from file1 and write to deduplicated output to file2:
 ```js
 $ cat file1.txt
 https://google.com